CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 In both cases, the two companies must face hazards separately and are then combined at the end of the movement/hazard phase.
 If two companies end up at a site and combining those companies would violate the limitations on company composition (see [page 57]()), one of these companies must return to its site of origin.
 Similarly, an effect that causes such a violation is cancelled.

 > {: .note }
-> > **Note:** This means that your Ringwraith's company may not move to the same non-Darkhaven site as one of your other companies, since this would result in your Ringwraith joining with other characters.
+> > **Note:** This means that your Ringwraith's company may not move to the same non-Haven site as one of your other companies, since this would result in your Ringwraith joining with other characters.

 ## 6 • MOVEMENT - USING MELE WITH METW